PayneLab/cptac/docs/setup.md

 ## Getting the API and data

-The package is accessible on the Python Package Index (PyPI) and therefore installs with pip.
+The package is accessible <a href="https://pypi.org/project/cptac/">on the Python Package Index (PyPI)</a> and therefore installs with pip.
 You can download it from there with

 ```
 pip install cptac